Taisiias/formmailer/README.md

 -----------|--------
 `_redirect` | URL where to redirect user after the form is successfuly submitted.
 If `_redirect` field is omitted, user will be redirected to the default `thanks.html` page hosted by FormMailer.
 `_formurl` | Value will replace referrer in emails.
-`_formname` | Value will show up in emails.
+`_formname` | Value will show up in email header.
 Should help to identify which form was submitted if there are several on the page.

 ### reCAPTCHA